UnitedEffects/ueauth/README.md

 The primary CSS, JS and Images used for the UIs are served from "https://assets.uecore.io/".
 The service can be configured to utilize them or from that address through the environment variable STATIC_ASSETS set in CICD/config.js (.env.dev.json.STATIC_ASSETS).
 If you want to copy the files from assets.uecore.io and serve them directly from this code, simply add them under the ./public directory and change the value of STATIC_ASSETS to "/".
 You can also point to any other source for these files you wish and update them as desired with this configuration.
 Additionally, we have included a CUSTOM_FONTS_URL configuration which should point to a "fonts.css" file.
 If you set this configuration, that file and all subsequent font definitions it points to will be loaded as well.
 You may then need to update the other asset files to utilize those fonts.

 ## Alpha TODO
-* parameterize the register url notification on authgroup create
 * Views
     * clean and brand (done)
     * common background page...